mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 # 6. Close Your Browser Tabs 🔓

 - Manage to-do lists and items.
-- Do not open multiple tabs.
+- Don't open multiple tabs.
 - No operating system or web browser handles them very well.
 Neither you.
 - Don't multitask.
 - If something takes less than two minutes do it.
 Otherwise, add it to the To-Do list.